 When you are reading, your brain must process each beat before playing it.
 Do not think of each hand separately.
 Do not move each hand separately.
 The entire beat (left hand plus right hand) is one action.

 Finally, set your priorities.
-Decide on which musical elements are the important ones, and let your whole body play those elements.
+Decide which musical elements are the most important ones.
+Let your whole body play those elements.
 Don't get trapped into thinking that you need to play everything on the page.
 Remember that it must all fit into the structure of your body.

 Finger independence is basically the same issue as hand independence.
 Here, the whole hand must be unified.
 Even if the five fingers are playing different things, the hand as a whole is moving in one direction.

 You might try practicing Bach fugues and inventions.
 They will demand the type of independence that you need.
-They do not require flexible or strong fingers.
-The challenge is completely in your mind.
+Contrary to popular opinion, they do not need flexible or strong fingers.
+The challenge is all in your mind.